VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector

-{\bf The multiply layer achieves {\em attention taking}.} For the iSeVCs that are vulnerable, the multiply layer is meant to select the outputs of the tokens that correspond to the vulnerable lines of code.
-These selected outputs will be used in the subsequent layers and the back propagation process of BRNN-vdl because they would help locate vulnerabilities with a higher precision (than not using this multiply layer).
-For the iSeVCs that are not vulnerable, the multiply layer is meant to select {\em all} outputs of the tokens and use them in the subsequent layers and the back propagation process of BRNN-vdl, because these tokens are equally important as far as the learning phase is concerned.
+{\bf The multiply layer achieves {\em attention taking}.} In order to enable the neural network to predict vulnerability locations, the {\em multiply} layer needs to treat different iSeVCs differently according to the locations of the tokens corresponding to the vulnerable lines of code. (i) For the iSeVCs that are vulnerable, the multiply layer is meant to select the outputs of the tokens that correspond to the vulnerable lines of code.
+These selected outputs will be used in the subsequent layers and the back propagation process of BRNN-vdl because they would help locate vulnerabilities with a higher precision (than not using this multiply layer). (ii) For the iSeVCs that are not vulnerable, the multiply layer is meant to select {\em all} outputs of the tokens and use them in the subsequent layers and the back propagation process of BRNN-vdl, because these tokens are equally important as far as the learning phase is concerned.

+This design choice can be justified as follows: For each iSeVC that is not vulnerable, all tokens are treated as equal because no line of code is vulnerable.
+However, a vulnerable iSeVC contains (i) one or multiple vulnerable lines of code, which should be highlighted for vulnerability locating purposes, and (ii) possibly a large number of lines of code that are not vulnerable, which only provide the context for vulnerability detection.
+If all tokens in a vulnerable iSeVC are treated equal, a false-negative can occur because most lines of code are not vulnerable.

-Formally, for iSeVC $e_{i,j,k,z}$, the multiply layer multiplies the output vector of the activation layer $\bm{A_{i,j,k,z}}$ with the vulnerability location matrix $\bm{L_{i,j,k,z}}$.
-The output vector of the multiply layer $\bm{M_{i,j,k,z}}$ is denoted by
+Formally, for iSeVC $e_i$, the multiply layer multiplies the output vector of the activation layer $\bm{A_i}$ with the vulnerability location matrix $\bm{L_i}$.
+The output vector of the multiply layer $\bm{M_i}$ is denoted by